syncfusion-content/flutter-docs/Flutter/range-slider/customization.md

 ### Divisor shape

-### Thumb shape

-You can customize the thumb position and shape using the `thumbShape` property in the range slider.
+You can customize the divisor position and shape using the `divisorShape` property in the range slider.

-For that, you must declare the class for thumb customization by extending from SfThumbShape and override the `getPreferredSize` method for declaring thumb size and override `paint` method for custom drawing.
+For that, you must declare the class for divisor customization by extending from SfDivisorShape and override the `paint` method for custom drawing.

 {% tabs %}
 {% highlight Dart %}